foundriesio/docs/source/tutorials/creating-first-target/commit-and-push-our-changes.rst

 .. prompt:: text

-     On branch devel
+     On branch main
-     Your branch is up to date with 'origin/devel'.
+     Your branch is up to date with 'origin/main'.

      Changes not staged for commit:
        (use "git add/rm <file>..." to update what will be committed)